Azure/onboarding-guidance/DevTest/Mobile DevOps/xamarin-test-cloud.md

     ![Screenshot](../../Images/XTC/vsts-xtc-11.png)

-14. Navigate to the Build tab inside of Visual Studio Team Services.
+14. Navigate to the **Build tab** inside of Visual Studio Team Services.
 Create a new Build Definition.

     ![Screenshot](../../Images/XTC/vsts-xtc-12.png)

-15. Search for Xamarin templates in the search box, and select the Xamarin.Android template.
+15. Search for **Xamarin templates** in the search box, and select the **Xamarin.Android template**.

     ![Screenshot](../../Images/XTC/vsts-xtc-13.png)